electron/rfcs/text/0016-save-restore-window-state.md

 *What parts of the design do you expect to resolve through the RFC process before this gets merged?*
 - Variable names and the entire API Spec.

-*What parts of the design do you expect to resolve through the implementation of this feature before stabilization?*

-*What related issues do you consider out of scope for this RFC that could be addressed in the future independently of the solution that comes out of this RFC?*

-Overall, the `windowStatePersistence` is very configurable so I think it's future-proof.
-More configurations can be added based on community requests.

 ## Future possibilities

 Introduce custom behavior under `fallbackBehaviour` and `openBehaviour` parameters based on community requests.